 Certified Strength & Conditioning Specialist (CSCS) by National Strength & Conditioning Association (NSCA)

-Certified in Blow Flow Restriction Rehabilitation (BFR) by Owens Recovery Science
+Certified in Blood Flow Restriction Rehabilitation (BFR) by Owens Recovery Science

 Emergency Medical Responder (EMR)